 - In Azure Active Directory’s navigation pane, click on Properties.

-- Copy the value from the Directory ID field.
+- Copy the value from the Tenant ID field.

 - Close the web browser.